Psalm 127 – God’s Work in Building Houses, Cities, and Families

 · They must be guided with skill and strength.

-· They must be given care or will not fly straight.
+· They must be given care or they will not fly straight.

-· They must be aimed and given direction; they will not find it on their own.
+· They must be aimed and given direction; they will not find direction on their own.

 · They are, in some respects, only launched once.